 Timely diagnosis of your patient’s Sleep Apnea is important to prevent complications.
 Uncomplicated cases may be suitable for a home sleep test while complex cases may require full nocturnal polysomnography in a sleep clinic.

 Air Liquide Healthcare believes that Obstructive Sleep Apnea (OSA) is a serious yet under diagnosed condition with severe impacts if left untreated.
 To maximise patient outcomes, we provide an end-to-end solution for the diagnosis and treatment of OSA.
-We facilitate diagnostic testing in our labs or at home, provide therapy products and services in our clinics and offer long term patient support services by professionals.
+We facilitate diagnostic testing from the comfort of your home, provide therapy products and services in our clinics and offer long term patient support services by professionals.

 Sleep study data are sent to independent sleep physicians who interpret and report on the results also providing treatment recommendations to assist in patient management.

-A CPAP therapy prescription can be fulfilled through one of our many Air Liquide Healthcare, Healthy Sleep Solutions and Snore Australia clinics across Australia.
+A CPAP therapy prescription can be fulfilled through one of our many clinics across Australia.

 Home-based sleep studies are an ideal first line diagnostic tool for patients at risk of sleep apnea.